levkovigor/freertos-template2/doc/README-tmtc.md

    - Hamming code for bootloader
 8. Transfer the bootloader to the FRAM
 9. Dump the critical block and verify everything is set correctly.
 Check whether hamming codes are set by checking size fields
+10. Arm the critical timer.
+This timer is used by the OBSW top determine when to burn the deployment mechanism and whether there is still a communication blackout.
+This timer will count up seconds as long as  the OBSW is running.
+Please keep in mind the timer will increment as long as the OBSW is running!

 ### SD-Card